Key Account Information

 Normal market conditions

 However, past performance doesn’t guarantee future performance and abnormal market conditions could possibly change the speed of withdrawals.
-Abnormal market conditions would be if there was a very large, sudden and extended demand to withdraw cash from the Access Accounts.
-This might be caused by a global recession, an abrupt and widespread loss of faith in peer-to-peer lending or a number of other situations.
-Therefore if a significant number of lenders chose to withdraw their cash in significant quantities and no (or few) new lenders were available to buy their loan parts, conditions would at that point be abnormal and the Access Accounts would not be then able to maintain their current speed of access for withdrawals.
+Abnormal market conditions would typically arise from a very large, sudden and extended demand to withdraw cash from the Access Accounts.
+This might be caused by a global recession, a pandemic, an abrupt and widespread loss of faith in peer-to-peer lending or a number of other situations.
+Therefore if a significant number of lenders chose to withdraw their cash in significant quantities and no (or few) new lenders were available to buy their loan parts, conditions would at that point become abnormal and the Access Accounts would not be then able to maintain their standard speed of access for withdrawals.

 Ultimately this could mean that lenders may have to wait until a buyer could be found for their loans held within the Access Accounts, or until the loans were repaid over time by the borrowers (through monthly repayments made by borrowers or by loans naturally reaching the end of their term for full repayment).
 The repayment of loans should continue to create some capital which would be available for withdrawal by investors regardless of market conditions being abnormal.